All Projects

 Results

 We were able to get our robot to respond pretty well to each object.
-We did run into issues of the model often confusing the bear with the small Mario figure and to try and amend this, we tried taking more pictures of each object, but this did not seem to make a difference and this appeared to be a common issue across other teams.
+We did run into model and object specific issues with the bear with the small Mario figure that appeared to be a common issue across other teams.

 We also ran into a bit of a roadblock when we realized that the positioning of the IR sensors on the robot made it so that at 6 inches, some objects were too short to be caught by the sensor.
 We also realized that since it is an IR sensor, it simply could not detect all black objects since the black color was absorbing all of the IR and not letting any of it bounce back to be picked up by the sensor.
 To work around this, hard coded into the program that if the model recognized any of these objects, track how long it has been recognizing the object and at a certain point, about 6 inches, stop and turn.
 This ended up working pretty well and we considered just using this for all of the objects, but we stuck wit the IR sensors since were proud of getting it to work out.